An interesting tree.

 A child on one of my foraging walks once told me that were really 4 different shapes - there's a left mitten and a right mitten.
 And he was right!

-Leaf edges of sassafras are smooth, no teeth.
+Leaf edges of sassafras are smooth with no teeth.

 Crush a leaf and you'll learn the distinctive scent of sassafras.
 The whole tree is quite fragrant.